 Home

-However, MeadCo ScriptX.Add-on continues to be available and supports old versions of Internet Explorer.
-Javascript code in this scenario will be utilising the 'window.factory' object.
+The MeadCo ScriptX.Add-on continues to be available and supports Internet Explorer.
+JavaScript code in this scenario will be utilizing the "window.factory" object.

-By use of a compatibility layer written in javascript that same code can be bought to more modern browsers.
-With the proviso of course that the HTML that renders successfully in the older browser renders correctly in modern browsers.
+By using this compatibility layer written in JavaScript, the same browser client code can be brought to more modern browsers.
+This is, of course, provided that the HTML that renders successfully in the older browser also renders correctly in modern browsers.

-The ScriptX.Services Client libraries depend on little other than themselves (and jQuery).
-Our clients are many and varied and will no doubt be taking dependencies on many libraries, we don't want to work against those choices but work with them.
+The ScriptX.Services Client libraries are self-sufficient and do not depend on anything other than themselves.
+We understand that our clients are diverse and may have dependencies on many libraries.
+We aim not to work against those choices but to work in harmony with them.

 Architectural Overview